Elliptic Harnack inequalities for mixed local and nonlocal $p$-energy form on metric measure spaces: Preliminaries

 \section{Preliminaries}

 In this paper, we fix a complete separable metric space $(M,d)$ and let $m$ be a Radon measure on $M$.
-The notation ``$\esup$'' and ``$\einf$'' represent the essential supremum and essential infimum \emph{with respect to the measure $m$}, respectively.
 In this section, we first introduce the notion of mixed local and nonlocal $p$-energy forms on $(M,d,m)$, and then present a list of assumptions mentioned in our main result in Subsection \ref{ss.main}.